pragmatrix/Collections.Fluent/README.md

 - `element.PushIn(stack)` pushes the element on the stack and returns it.

-## Conventions & Contribution
+## Conventions

-The naming of the extension methods tries to adhere to the following rules:
+The names of the extension methods adhere to the following rules:

-When a *bool* is returned, the method is prefixed by `Is`.
+- When a *bool* is returned, the method is prefixed by `Is`.
-When an index is returned, the method begins with `Index`.
+- When an index is returned, the method begins with `Index`.
-When an index is used to modify a collection, the method ends or contains an `At`.
+- When an index is used to modify a collection, the method ends with an `At`.
+- In general, when an extension method modifies a collection, it contains an `In` to indicate the reversed order of arguments and to avoid collisions with existing methods.
+However, there are two exceptions: in case an element is removed, the `In` is replaced by `From`, and when an element is added, the `In` gets replaced by `To`.

+## License & Copyright

+License: BSD

+Copyright © 2015 Armin Sander